 Rooms to Book: The grand suites overlooking the lake, such as the massive Ronald Reagan suite

-Amenities: Gourmet restaurant Georges V, horseback riding, an 18-hole golf course, a spectacular spa, zip-lining, tennis courts, boating, heli-tours to Cliffs of Moher
+Amenities: Gourmet restaurant Georges V, Ireland School of Falconry, horseback riding, an 18-hole golf course, a spectacular spa, zip-lining, tennis courts, boating, heli-tours to Cliffs of Moher

 Location: 1 hr.
 45 minutes from Shannon Airport

 The Elegant Family Favorite: Dromoland Castle

 Set on the scenic Lake Dromoland, this turreted castle property is a family-friendly favorite with elaborate public spaces and staterooms that embrace a modern aesthetic.
 While activities abound on property, Ireland’s dramatic coastline—and the iconic Cliffs of Moher—are also within an hour’s drive.

 Best for: Families

 Rooms to Book: The airy and elegant staterooms in the main castle.

 Amenities: A spa, archery, fishing, clay shooting, canoeing on Lake Dromoland, horseback riding

 Related: Top 10: Road Trips